-I’ve taken to hold or keep a notepad nearby when doing this inspection because inevitably, I’m going to find something I’ll need to tell the front desk about.
+I’ve taken to holding or keeping a notepad nearby when doing this inspection because inevitably, I’m going to find something I’ll need to tell the front desk about.
 There are even times I took pictures and it might take 1000 words to explain my broken shower, but this image sums it up quickly.

 But why is it MY job to tell them things are broken/old/worn in THEIR hotel??????